SyTW2019/E10/vue-concepts.md

 > `src/store/users_module.js`:

 The vuex users module is in charge of the users section of the centralised state store.
 It contains actions for fetching all users from the api and deleting a user, and contains mutations for each of the lower level state changes involved in each action.

+## SERVER

+### Helpers

+> `server/helpers/db.js`:

+The MongoDB wrapper connects to MongoDB using Mongoose and exports an object containing all of the database model objects in the application (currently only User).
+It provides an easy way to access any part of the database from a single point.

+> `server/helpers/error-handler.js`:

+The global error handler is used catch all errors and remove the need for redundant error handler code throughout the application.
+It's configured as middleware in the main server.js file.

+> `server/helpers/jwt.js`:

+The node JWT middleware checks that the JWT token received in the http request from the client is valid before allowing access to the API, if the token is invalid a "401 Unauthorized" response is sent to the client.

+JWT authentication is used on all routes except for the authenticate and register routes which are public.

+### User

+The users folder contains all code that is specific to the users feature of the api.

+> `server/users/user-controller.js`:

+The users controller defines all user routes for the api, the route definitions are grouped together at the top of the file and the implementations are below.

+Express is the web server used by the api, it's one of the most popular web application frameworks for NodeJS.

+> `server/users/user-model.js`:

+The user model uses Mongoose to define the schema for the users collection saved in MongoDB.
+The exported Mongoose model object gives full access to perform CRUD (create, read, update, delete) operations on users in MongoDB, see the user service below for examples.

+`schema.set('toJSON', { ... })`; configures which user properties are included when converting MongoDB records to JSON objects which are returned in API responses.

+> `server/users/user-service.js`:

+The user service contains the core business logic for user authentication and management in the node api, it encapsulates all interaction with the mongoose user model and exposes a simple set of methods which are used by the users controller below.

+The top of the file contains the service method definitions so it's easy to see all methods at a glance, the rest of the file contains the method implementations.

+### `config.json`

+The app config file contains configuration data for the api.

+IMPORTANT: The "secret" property is used by the api to sign and verify JWT tokens for authentication, update it with your own random string to ensure nobody else can generate a JWT to gain unauthorised access to your application.

+### `server.js`

+The server.js file is the entry point into the api, it configures application middleware, binds controllers to routes and starts the Express web server for the api.